 Ultimately I came out of my GCSEs with 5A* grades and 5A grades.
 It was hard to do, but I can say I tried my best and I couldn’t have done any better for me.
 It also gave me the boost I needed to push myself at college, because it proved to me that working hard comes with rewards.
 Particularly in my business studies, I came out with 99% in my GCSE and that gave me so much confidence to walk into business studies A level and know that I can do it.

 So they were my three biggest achievements in 2016 and I’m so happy to say that I succeeded in all of my new year resolutions.
 However something that was very unexpected in 2016 but I wanted to touch on was my social media and how much happiness it has brought me this year.
 I went into the year thinking that I wanted to work on my makeup artistry and I have done that, but equally it has come with me feeling so supported and like I have a little audience.
 I appreciate that to a lot of people it is small, but I am constantly overwhelmed by the amount of people that message me and comment on my posts.
 It’s not all about the numbers and attention should never be a reason for someone doing something but just this morning I was looking on the ‘top nine’ craze that is going around Instagram and it blew me away just to see the amount of likes that I have received this year, I truly don’t deserve it and I’m so grateful of every single person who supports me day in and day out… Whether you go to my college or half way across the world.
+What a success of 2016 to finally be doing something I love!

 2016 has been a crazy whirlwind but I wouldn’t have had it any other way and I am so proud that I can sit and write about my achievements, I think this has definitely been a year of success for me and I hope I can say that this time next year as well.
+What a success of 2016, lets just hope 2017 is the same!

 What are your greatest achievements this year?
 Let me know!